Email marketing is still the most direct and effective way of connecting with your leads, nurturing them, and turning them into customers.

 - Open rates.
 If your open rates are less than desirable, go back to Chapter 4 and check the following: Is this autoresponder relevant to your list?
 Are your subject lines as good as they can be?
 Are you sending your emails at the best times?

-Now that you have the ability to automate and highly personalize each of your email marketing campaigns, you can turn those campaigns into a sales machine!
+Now that you can automate and target each of your email marketing campaigns, you can turn those campaigns into a sales machine!

 We hope this guide has helped you learn how to create an effective email marketing campaign.